Laws and Regulations Governing the Care and Use of Laboratory Animals: An Overview

 Speaker: Professor Margaret Foster Riley, University of Virginia School of Law

 Future Directions for Laboratory Animal Law in the United States

 In the United States, two major federal laws apply to vertebrate animals used in laboratory research.
-The first of these two statutes, the Animal Welfare Act (AWA, under the U.S. Department of Agriculture), celebrated its 50th anniversary in 2016.
-The second statute, the Health Research Extension Act of 1985 (also referred to as the Public Health Services Act, or PHS Act), which is similar to the AWA, applies specifically to work funded by the U.S. Public Health Service (i.e., agencies under the Department of Health and Human Services).
+The first of these two statutes, the Animal Welfare Act (AWA, under the US Department of Agriculture), celebrated its fiftieth anniversary in 2016.
+The second statute, the Health Research Extension Act of 1985 (also referred to as the Public Health Services Act, or PHS Act), which is similar to the AWA, applies specifically to work funded by the US Public Health Service (i.e., agencies under the Department of Health and Human Services).

-Click here to view biographies of the workshop and webinar planning committee members.
+Click here to view biographies of committee members planning these events.

 Please email any questions to email@example.com.